Douglas DC-8: Operators

+As of October 2025, one DC-8 is in commercial service with Congolese cargo airline Trans Air Cargo Service.
+This is DC-8-73 9S-AJO.

+OB-2231P remains flying with Skybus Jet Cargo of Peru, having been recently returned to service in February 2025.

+In the United States, the DC-8 has been retired from commercial service entirely.
+The last DC-8 flying was N782SP, operated by the humanitarian relief organization Samaritan's Purse.
+It was a DC-8-72 Combi acquired from Air Transport International in 2015.
+According to a February 2025 interview with Samaritan's Purse pilot John Morgan, organization planned to keep N782SP in service for "as long as the ministry has a need for it".
+However, Samaritan's Purse announced the following month that it planned to replace the aircraft with a Boeing 767F, which it did on November 14, 2025.

 Accidents and incidents

 As of October 2015, the DC-8 had been involved in 146 incidents, including 84 hull-loss accidents, with 2,255 fatalities.
 The DC-8 has also been involved in 46 hijackings with 2 fatalities.
 The deadliest incident involving the DC-8 was Nigeria Airways Flight 2120 which crashed on July 11, 1991, with 261 fatalities.

 Aircraft on display

 The following museums have DC-8s on display or in storage: